 Whether you’re trekking over mud, grass, gravel or rock, a pair of robust hiking boots is essential.
 MF tests six of the best hiking boots for men.

-Hiking is having a moment, with celebrities from Matthew McConaughey to Zac Efron and Colin Farrell papped exploring the great outdoors in the kind of muddy boots you’ll never see near a red carpet.
+Hiking is having a moment, with celebrities from Matthew McConaughey to Zac Efron and Colin Farrell snapped exploring the great outdoors in the kind of muddy boots you’ll never see near a red carpet.
 There’s also a growing sub-culture for fast-and-light hiking adventures, which is attracting casual Instagram hikers and serious hybrid athlete-adventurers alike.
 But the allure of hiking is timeless, offering you the chance to explore nature and to feel the unique joy of using human-powered motion to discover dramatic, remote or beautiful places.

 Whether you plan to conquer a technical mountain trail or a flat forest track, enjoy a sunny summer trek or battle mounds of snow in far-flung locations, you need some sturdy, reliable footwear.
 So we’re kick-starting your next adventure with reviews of the most versatile, robust and high-tech hiking boots available.